Luc-la-Primaube

 Luc-la-Primaube ([lyk la pʁimob]; Luc) is a commune in the Aveyron department in southern France, in Occitanie, 10 kilometres south of Rodez.
 Its inhabitants are called Lucois or Primaubois, after the two towns in the commune, Luc and La Primaube, which are 3 km apart.

 Commune name

-Luc-la-Primaube was called Luc until September 12, 2005.
-The new name was made official by the decree n° 2005-1155 of the bearing September 12, 2005.
+Luc-la-Primaube was called Luc until September 12, 2005, when it was officially renamed.

 Geography

 Luc is a small town where the commune's town hall is located.
 La Primaube is a commercial small town built on flat ground, without river or hill, which has a church with a bell-tower, and a commercial area with fountains.
 Luc-Primaube station has rail connections to Toulouse and Rodez.

 History

 The history of Luc-la-Primaube is related to the old parish of Capelle Saint-Martin, which was formerly under the domination of the abbey of Bonnecombe.
 The relic of Saint-Martin once brought many people to the parish to cure the disease known as "worms".
 Today the relic is located at the Sainte-Anne old people's home.